ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 recursive call**, this means that a function call could be replace with another function call directly.
-Some languages (Python is not one of them), use a technique named [Tail-Call Optimization](https://en.wikipedia.org/wiki/Tail_call), which makes this particular type of recursion very efficient.
+Some languages (Python is not one of them), use a technique named [Tail-Call Optimization](https://en.wikipedia.org/wiki/Tail_call){: target="_blank"}, which makes this particular type of recursion very efficient.

 One important clarification is that the return **must not be an expression**.